jruther/Programming-Project_2018/README.md

 # Programming-Project_2018
-## Project submission for Programming & Scripting Course 2018
+## An analysis of the Iris Data Set for the project submission for Programming & Scripting Course 2018

-### Setting up new link for project
+Background
+This repository is submitted for grading to Dr. Ian McLoughlin as the project constituient  of the Programm . .. . module from the course Higher Diploma in Data Analytics at GMIT.

 Data Set Information: